-Connecticut is one of the six states that use a unified system integrating both the jails and prisons.
+CT is one of the six states that use a unified system integrating both the jails and prisons.
 The other five states are Alaska, Delaware, Hawaii, Rhode Island, and Vermont.
-Connecticut's cur-rent inmate population is 14,957 inmates.
+The state's current inmate population is 14,957 inmates.
 5,336 staff members manage and maintain the prison fa-cilities in 8 different counties.
-Connecticut operates on a budget of $608,000,000 for the year.
-Connecticut holds not only convicted criminals but also those awaiting trial.
-Connecticut uses a system of Risk Reduction Earned Credits that may help some inmates reduce their time and get released faster.
+The state operates on a budget of $608,000,000 for the year.
+CT holds not only convicted criminals but also those awaiting trial.
+CT uses a system of Risk Reduction Earned Credits that may help some inmates reduce their time and get released faster.

 Table of Contents

-LConnecticut jail records are all the documents created and compiled about a person in the state criminal system.
+Connecticut jail inmate search records are all the documents created and compiled about a person in the state criminal system.
 From the time someone is arrested, a file is opened, and everything that happens is documented and added to the record.
 Each inmate has a complete jail record until they are released.
 Their record will include everything that has happened to them since they were charged.
-Some of the items may be mug shots, a RAP sheet, court rulings and sentencing, prison health examinations and anything else that relates to events taking place in their prison life.
+Some of the items may be mug shots, a RAP sheet, court rulings, and sentencing, prison health examinations and anything else that relates to events taking place in their prison life.

 Connecticut ’s Department of Corrections keeps an offender database online so you can quickly and easily search for someone in prison and view details about their crimes and their whereabouts.
-It’s helpful if you have their CT DOC Inmate Number, but you can search with just name or date of birth.
+It’s helpful if you have their CT DOC Inmate Number, but you can search with just name or date of birth via Connecticut prison inmate search tool.
 From there you will see a list of inmates that match the criteria.
 You can click on any of the inmates to see more details regarding their inmate number, name, date of birth, admission date, location, status, bond amount, sentencing information and estimated parole or release date.

 Creating Public Jail Records